 Also worth mentioning, although you might have never entered your own information on those sites, it’s entirely possible you still have a listing.
 That’s because a customer can decided to make one for you and leave a review – good or bad!

 Remember, other sites aggregate and disseminate this business information, so one bad review or incorrect address or phone number could end up spreading across tons of databases and other business listing sites – so be careful.
 The sooner you claim your listings, the sooner you can start taking control of your online reputation and SEO efforts.

 5 – Become an Industry Leader

 When you take advantage of SEO, you get the opportunity to become a leader in your industry.
-It doesn’t matter if your niche is ABA therapy and behavioral services or cooking recipes that only take 15 minutes to make.
+It doesn’t matter if your niche is online marketing or cooking recipes that only take 15 minutes to make.
 SEO is a tool that helps you build a name for your brand and a serious amount of street cred.
 A well-regulated SEO presence gives you the opportunity to build reputability as a company or a service professional with a lot of knowledge.